 After an AIA CES course is held, Providers are required to submit program attendance to CES Discovery.
-There are step-by-step instructions on how to report attendance available at CES Discovery.
-Once you login select "RESOURCES" and select "CES Attendance Templates".
+There are step-by-step instructions on how to report attendance available under "Attendance" on the Continuing Education Provider Resources page linked to "for providers" and under the Continuing Education header under the Careers drop down menu of aia.org.